QuickBooks 2014 Purchase Order Tips and Tricks

 Use purchase orders to manage buying.
 Typically, businesses use purchase orders as a way to control and document purchases.
 In fact, many purchases don’t really require a purchase order.

 Amounts that you’ve agreed to purchase that are documented through standard contracts — such as bills from the telephone company, the gas company, and your landlord — don’t need purchase orders, obviously.
-In addition, modest purchases like office supplies often don’t need purchase orders, either.
-You definitely do need a way to control these expenditures, but purchase orders are probably not the way to go.
+In addition, modest purchases like office supplies often don’t need purchase orders.
+You definitely need a way to control these expenditures, but purchase orders probably aren’t the way to go.